UjimatsuDoma/usbtn_subaci/README.md

 Limited Voice will **NOT** be implemented, due to request from author of original website.

+## About "New" Voices

+Milestone 1 to Milestone 3 Revision 1: "Added on 2023/12/08 and later"
+Milestone 3 Revision 2 and later: "Added on 2025/5/12 and later"

 # Technologies

 Jetpack Compose, Jetpack Navigation, Hilt, Kotlin Serialization, Kotlin DateTime API, Preferences DataStore, Room, etc.